brenolambertini/brenolambertini/README.md

 ## Hi!
 Welcome to my profile!

-Mid-Level Full Stack Developer @ Port Louis
+• Mid-Level Full Stack Developer @ Port Louis

+• Interdisciplinary Bachelor's Degree in Science and Technology, with a focus on Computer Science and multidisciplinary training

 • My Portfolio: https://brn.vercel.app